 - Strong or off smell.
 Lentils have a specific, pretty mild odor.
 If it turns sour, off, or particularly strong, discard them.

-- Rusting, leaking, or dented tin.
-If there’s something wrong with the can, you should get rid of it, even if its contents seem to be just fine.
+- The tin is rusting, leaking, or dented.
+If there’s something wrong with the can, you should get rid of it, even if the contents seem to be just fine.

-- Anything wrong with the lentils.
+- There’s something wrong with the lentils.
 If the package is okay, you open it up and see what’s inside.
-The food inside should look like, well, cooked lentils.
+The food inside should look like, well, cooked lentils in salty water.
 That means no mold, off discolored parts, or funny smell.
 If it’s an old package, give the lentils a proper check when rinsing to be sure everything is okay.